 It’s so amazing that after three years of launching, we can see the world through the #WhereGalsWander Tribe.
 I startedWhereGalsWander because I wanted to connect, with myself and with the world.
 It’s so amazing that since our launch in April 2017 that we were able to create not just content, but we created a community!
 I’m sharing some of the content from our WhereGalsWander tribe so you too, can see the world as they see it.

-So today we celebrate our “Blogaversary” of the first social media posts from myself and JD.
-I had no idea that our following would ever be this big!
+So today celebrate our “Blogaversary” of the first social media posts.
+I had no idea that the following would ever be this big!

 Whoever would have thought we would have gotten here?
 But we didn’t do it alone.
 And that’s why I had to write this blog.